yehia67/documentation/iri/0.1/concepts/local-snapshot.md

 ## Snapshot files

+IRI nodes create snapshot files at regular milestone intervals.

+If an IRI node is [synchronized](../concepts/the-ledger.md#ledger-synchronization), it creates snapshot files at the milestone intervals that are defined in the [`LOCAL_SNAPSHOTS_INTERVAL_SYNCED`](../references/iri-configuration-options.md#local-snapshots-interval-synced) configuration option.

-IRI nodes create snapshot files at regular intervals, depending on the values of the [`LOCAL_SNAPSHOTS_INTERVAL_SYNCED`](../references/iri-configuration-options.md#local-snapshots-interval-synced) and [`LOCAL_SNAPSHOTS_INTERVAL_UNSYNCED`](../references/iri-configuration-options.md#local-snapshots-interval-unsynced) configuration options.
+If an IRI node isn't synchronized, it creates snapshot files at the milestone intervals that are defined in the [`LOCAL_SNAPSHOTS_INTERVAL_UNSYNCED`](../references/iri-configuration-options.md#local-snapshots-interval-unsynced) configuration option.

 When an IRI node does a local snapshot, it records the current state of its ledger in the following snapshot files:
 * **snapshot.meta:** [A list of transaction data that the IRI uses to start synchonizing its ledger with neighbor IRI nodes](../references/data-in-the-snapshot-metadata-file.md)